Kos

 tropical.jpg

-That view was confirmed by another pair of Barefooters who visited in September 2007.
+That view was confirmed by another pair of Barefooters who also visited in September 2007.
 They happened on this beach when trying to escape the "cigarette-end-littered sands of Kardamena".
 This is a very small group of sunbeds and umbrellas (6 Euros) in front of a little stall and veranda selling refreshments, sandwiches etc. The road sign described above was missing.
 The sandbags leading into the sea are still there and very useful.
 Most if not all of the sunbeds were occupied on both days, mostly with a mix of German and British folk.
 All were very friendly and gave the impression that many were regular visitors having overheard conversations like "I remember him from three years ago" and "Cheerio, see you tomorrow".
 This beach is quite isolated and my reporter was able to stroll 500 yards in each direction without encountering anyone.
 A few walkers came past the site at the edge of the water but took little notice, except for a couple of women who grinned at him.
 Highly recommended.

-To summarize, contributors have found the beach to be good for access, thoughtfulness, friendliness and cleanliness.
+To summarise, contributors have found the beach to be good for access, thoughtfulness, friendliness and cleanliness.
 Main downsides are its relatively small size and the textile walkers, but mostly they are no bother and just pass through without caring.

 Exotic1.JPG

 This is the first beach you come to heading west from the airport towards Kefalos, and there is a large ‘Magic Beach’ sign.
 The concrete access road is quite good, and the beach is one long beach of about 5km.
 You should fork left at Magic Restaurant, fork left again at the beach and park by the Parking sign just before the kiosk (named Exotic).
 In front of the kiosk are sunbeds and straw parasols with netting windbreaks (costing 7 euros per day in 2010 and 2011) that the owner is happy for naturists to use.
 Beyond the sunbeds to the east, there are no facilities whatsoever and the wide sandy beach just stretches away into the distance.
 A report from a couple whose first experience of being naked in public on a beach visited in September 2000 and May 2001 (evidently they liked it).
 There was only one family wearing clothes and everyone else was nude.
 There were other English couples there and they were very encouraging.
 Also Germans and French couples and a few single men.
+A correspondent in 2016 says: Polemi beach as such does NOT exist but is an area named after 2nd World War events.
+Beach clean but entry into water tricky.
+Peaceful lovely beach.

 Contributors who visited Kos in September 2003 and May and June 2004 all reported that it was almost deserted, with the few people there almost all naked.
 A visitor in October 2005 took a picnic lunch for each of 5 days spent there, when the beach had just a few (mainly nude) visitors, and he and his wife enjoyed walks along the water’s edge.
 He rated it 95%.
 There are dunes with some delightful hollows at the back of the beach with juniper bushes growing there, affording some shade if the sun is too hot and you don’t have your own parasol, and some shelter if the wind is strong.
 Inevitably, there’s the odd single nude male wandering about there!
 Even in high season, it’s difficult to imagine this beach would ever get crowded, and a report from an August 2003 visitor stated “there were only a few guests and the textiles were in the minority” – and probably thought “I wish I could do that”.
 A correspondent who visited in September 2005 reported that it would accommodate literally thousands of nudists!
 Otherwise, it’s a great beach with lovely clear water, and ideal for those who feel uncomfortable with textiles walking back and forth.
-In June 2006 Polemi beach was virtually empty when away from the sunbeds by the exotic taverna.
+In June 2006 Polemi beach was virtually empty when away from the sunbeds by the Exotic taverna.
 A few Germans dotted around, but it is no problem walking naked right to the northern end of this beach.
 It is a lovely beach just to be free and naked.
 It does get occasionally grubby with debris, but this is not a great problem.

 Exotic_Beach_Kos.JPG